Farshid-997/Concert-Planner-Farshid-997/README.md

-# Getting Started with  Concert Planner
+# Getting Started with  "Concert Planner" React App

 This project was bootstrapped with https://xenodochial-bartik-385f38.netlify.app/